StefanZietsman/Sticky_notes/README.md

 In terminal, run command ‘python manage.py runserver’ in the path where ‘manage.py’ is located.
 In your http browser, log on to http://localhost:8000/admin/  to access Django management page.
 The account log on credentials are:

-Admin login
+Admin login,
-Username: admin
+Username: admin,
-Email: example@email.com
+Email: example@email.com,
 Password: password

 Once users are registered, using Django management, users can add their own sticky_note with manipulation tools by logging on to ‘http://localhost:8000’ with your http browser.